Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 :::warning

 The `MATCHES`, `ONE_OF`, and `NOT_ONE_OF` operators are evaluated on string representations of the subject attributes.
-To be consistent with other SDKs, note that conversion of subject attributes from floats and booleans is different from the standard Python conversion.
+To be consistent with other SDKs, note that conversion of subject attributes from floats, booleans, and None is different from the standard Python conversion.

 In particular, `True` and `False` are converted to the string values `"true"` and `"false`".
 Integer floats are converted to integers before converting to a string.
 That is, `10.0` becomes `"10"`, whereas `10.1` becomes `"10.1"`.
+Finally, `None` is converted to the string `null`.

 :::